Skip to content

 Recogito Client

 Astro/React frontend application for the user interface.
-Runs on localhost:4321.
+Runs locally via Vite.

 Config Tool

-Web-based configuration management tool for policies, roles, and branding.
-Runs on localhost:5173.
+Optional web-based configuration management tool for policies, roles, and branding.
+Runs locally via Vite.

 Before starting, ensure you have the following installed: